 “We have customers all the time who tell us that they would not have purchased a diamond had they not found a company with our social mission” says Eric, a entrepreneur who started a non-profit to support initiatives in Sierra Leon.

-Beth and Eric Grossman of Brilliant Earth
+Beth Gerstein and Eric Grossberg of Brilliant Earth

 FJ: Can you tell me the nature of your business?
 I’m specifically interested in your main channels of distribution, when you were founded, company history and anything else that seems important.